 Our VTP-400 product candidate comprises a ChAdOx1VZVgE vector that incorporates an engineered VZVgE antigen.
 We in-license from OUI a patent family with claims directed to an adenoviral vector comprising a nucleic acid encoding the varicella-zoster virus antigen.
-As of March 23, 2023, the patent family includes one pending U.S. patent application and 13 foreign patent applications pending in jurisdictions including Europe, Australia, Canada, China, and Japan.
+As of March 14, 2024, the patent family includes one pending U.S. patent application and 13 foreign patent applications pending in jurisdictions including Europe, Australia, Canada, China, and Japan.
 If a patent were to issue from a patent application claiming the benefit of this PCT application, such a patent would be expected to expire in 2039, without giving effect to any potential patent term extensions or patent term adjustments and assuming payment of all appropriate maintenance, renewal, annuity or other governmental fees.
 We also rely on patent protection afforded by the patent family directed to the ChAdOx1 expression vector, which is expected to expire in 2032 and the patent family directed to our adenoviral promotor, which is expected to expire in 2028, as discussed above.

-Our VTP-1100 product candidate includes SNAPvax technology to target HPV16+ cancers.
-We co-own a patent family with claims directed to methods of treating cancers using SNAPvax compositions.
-As of March 23, 2023, the patent family includes one pending U.S. provisional patent application.
-If a patent were to issue from a patent application claiming the benefit of this U.S. provisional application, such a patent would be expected to expire in 2043, without giving effect to any potential patent term extensions or patent term adjustments and assuming payment of all appropriate maintenance, renewal, annuity or other governmental fees.
-We have exclusive rights in this patent family, which resulted from work carried out under a CRADA between Vaccitech and the NIH.
-In addition, we rely on patent protection afforded by the patent families directed to the SNAPvax platform technology, which are expected to expire between 2030 and 2042, as discussed above.
+Our VTP-1100 product candidate includes SNAP-CI platform technology to target HPV16+ cancers.
+We co-own a patent family with claims directed to methods of treating cancers using SNAP-CI compositions.
+As of March 14, 2024, the patent family includes one pending international PCT patent application.
+If a patent were to issue from a patent application claiming the benefit of this PCT application, such a patent would be expected to expire in 2043, without giving effect to any potential patent term extensions or patent term adjustments and assuming payment of all appropriate maintenance, renewal, annuity or other governmental fees.
+We have exclusive rights in this patent family, which resulted from work carried out under a CRADA between Barinthus Bio and the NIH.
+In addition, we rely on patent protection afforded by the patent families directed to the SNAP technology platforms, which are expected to expire between 2030 and 2042, as discussed above.

-Our VTP-1000 product candidate includes SNAPvax technology to provide tolerizing immunotherapy for celiac disease.
+Our VTP-1000 product candidate includes SNAP-TI platform technology to provide tolerizing immunotherapy for celiac disease.
 We co-own a patent family with claims directed to compositions and methods for treating celiac disease.
-As of March 23, 2023, the patent family includes one pending U.S. provisional patent application.
-If a patent were to issue from a patent application claiming the benefit of this U.S. provisional application, such a patent would be expected to expire in 2043, without giving effect to any potential patent term extensions or patent term adjustments and assuming payment of all appropriate maintenance, renewal, annuity or other governmental fees.
-In addition, we rely on patent protection afforded by the patent families directed to the SNAPvax platform technology, which are expected to expire between 2030 and 2042, as discussed above.
+As of March 14, 2024, the patent family includes one pending U.S. patent application and one pending international PCT patent application.
+If a patent were to issue from either of these pending applications or from a patent application claiming the benefit of either of these applications, such a patent would be expected to expire in 2043, without giving effect to any potential patent term extensions or patent term adjustments and assuming payment of all appropriate maintenance, renewal, annuity or other governmental fees.
+In addition, we rely on patent protection afforded by the patent families directed to the SNAP technology platforms, which are expected to expire between 2030 and 2042, as discussed above.